flow-finance/awsenv/README.md

 require('@flypapertech/awsenv').config('someSecretName', 'optionalAWSRegion')
 ```

-`process.env` now has the keys and values you defined in your `.env` file.
+`process.env` now has the keys and values you defined in your secret.

 ```javascript
 const db = require('db')